ibowditch/userdocs/internal.md

 * Save in Git
   * ghp-import -n -p -f _build/html
     * NB: will need latest GIT token as password: see https://github.com/settings/tokens
+    * Use the google authenticator app to get access when prompted.

 * Commit and Push whole thing
   * This will update both git version at https://ibowditch.github.io/userdocs